okx/okexchain-docs/building-modules/wasm-module/vscode-cosmy-wasmy.md

 ## Environment configuration

-In this section, we'll prepare our machines and install the necessary tools for developing, deploying, and interacting with smart contracts on OKTC.
+In this section, we’ll prepare our machines and install the necessary tools for developing, deploying, and interacting with smart contracts on OKTC.

 ### Install OKTC

-Make sure you've installed the OKTC application: [Installation tutorial](/dev/quick-start/install-oktc.html).
+Make sure you’ve installed the OKTC application: [Installation tutorial](/dev/quick-start/install-oktc.html).

 ### Install Rust